AndreaRaffaelli/ICCBD_notes/data_storage/data_storage.md

 ![vector clock](./cassandra6.png)

 It's critical, but can't be expensive.
-Uses a simple heartbeat, suspicion mechanism to adaptibely set the timeout based on underlying network and failure behavior.
+Uses a simple heartbeat, suspicion mechanism to adaptively set the timeout based on underlying networkgit and failure behavior.
 Each members calculate his own Phi, which is the inter-arrival times for gossip messages.
 Generally, $\phi=5 \rightarrow 10-15 s$ detection time.